synchealth/handbook/content/handbook/Time Off of all Kinds.md

 #### work-time versus off-work time:
 Because we are a global organization we aim to honor everyone's priorities & traditions and encourage you to nurture your passions & feed your soul.

-### So in order to keep it simple: Everybody starts with the same amount of "leave time" = about 6 weeks.
+### So in order to keep it simple: All Associates below the director level starts with the same amount of "leave time" = about 6 weeks.

 ### The break down is as follows:
-- 23 PTO days which is vacay + sick leave
+- 23 PTO days
 - 6 pre-set holidays
 - 4 floater holidays

 #### That's 33 days (weekdays) to take care of yourself, your family, honoring culture or tradition or just loving life!

+### PTO Procedures

+In addition to vacation, PTO is designed to cover leave for personal sickness, family sickness, family activities and extra holiday time.
+Associates may find they need time away from work prior to accruing the hours necessary.
+In such cases, an Associate may build up a negative balance with the prior approval of his or her supervisor.

+In general, all PTO must be preapproved by and prescheduled with the Associate’s supervisor and may be taken in 4 hour increments.
+Approval for all scheduled time away is subject to applicable workloads.
+In case of an emergency, however, Associates shall be allowed to take up to 24 hours of unscheduled PTO with less than 24 hours’ notice and regardless of applicable workload.

+Associates accrue 7.08 hours of PTO per pay period.
+Associates can accrue a maximum of 184 hours of PTO.
+Associates with 184 hours of PTO will not accrue PTO until their PTO balance falls below 184 hours.

 ### Honoring Global Tradition